ice1k/LearnEnglish/6-11/article2.md

 With the development of technology, people's lives nowadays are getting more and more complicated.
 This tendency affects the education.
-Some educators consider it essential to learn the young people the ability to plan and organize, in order to manage their life better in the complex modern world.
+Some educators consider it essential to cultivate young people's ability to plan and organize, in order to manage their life better in the complex modern world.
 I agree with their idea.

 First, young people will eventually live alone, but it takes time to learn how to